marcos-surf-journal/marcos-surf-journal.github.io/_posts/2020-02-25-unscheduled-maintenance.markdown

 ![](/assets/20200225/IMG_5566_resized.JPG)

-The surf was actually pretty these days, and some people went out regardless of the dust.
+The surf actually looked pretty fun these days, and some people went out regardless of the dust.

 ![](/assets/20200225/IMG_5634_resized.JPG)